 - An African Mass will continue to be celebrated at 12 noon on the third Sunday of each month.

-- The Liturgy Group will continue to plan meaningful worship (Liturgy Group contact: Susan Moore).
+- The Liturgy Group will continue to plan meaningful worship.

 - Special Masses will continue to be celebrated in order to mark significant national events or feasts which are important to our Parish community including the Feast of Santo Nino and of Blessed Cyprian Tansi.

-- The Bishop’s Mass for the Travelling Community will not be held this year but will be held at Blessed Sacrament in 2018.
+- The Bishop’s Mass for the Travelling Community will be held at Blessed Sacrament on 13th October.

-This area of the Plan ensures the appropriate management and oversight of the financial resources of the Parish (Parish Treasurer Kevin Meehan).
+This area of the Plan ensures the appropriate management and oversight of the financial resources of the Parish.

-- We will continue to promote the envelope scheme and the Gift-Aid Scheme by a presentation at all Masses early in Advent.
+- We will continue to promote the envelope scheme and the Gift-Aid Scheme by a presentation at all Masses in or around Advent.

-- We will continue to promote the 200 Club and explore the possibility of a joint scheme with the parishes of St. Peters and Mother of God.
+- We will continue to promote the 300 Club and review the operation of this new scheme developed in partnership with the parishes of St. Peters and Mother of God.
 For further details contact Karen Scott by telephone (07935381771) or e-mail email@example.com.

-- Although the four-year appeal on behalf of the Sick and Retired Priest’s Fund comes to an end in June this year.
-During the first half of the year we will consider ways in which we may be able to achieve the target of £ 74,000 which has been assessed as an appropriate contribution from the parish.
+- Although the four-year appeal on behalf of the Sick and Retired Priest’s Fund came to an end in June 2017, the parish will continue to make annual donations until the assessed contribution of £ 74,000 has been achieved.

 HEALTH AND SAFETY

-This area is concerned with ensuring that the Parish meets all legal obligations and also the best practice guidelines defined by the Diocese (Health & Safety contact: Patrick Cusack).
+This area is concerned with ensuring that the Parish meets all legal obligations and also the best practice guidelines defined by the Diocese.

 - An updated Risk Assessment will be completed and sent to the Diocese in May and will include details of remedial action taken following last year’s Assessment